If you recently installed Red, you should read this. This is a quick start guide for a general usage.

 roles with the

-For example, in the mod cog (again), a mod will be able to mute, kick and ban;
+For example, in the filter cog, a mod will be able to use the various commands

-You can try to host Red somewhere she will always be online, like on a virtual private server (VPS) or on a personal server (e.g. Raspberry Pi).
+You can try to host Red somewhere it will always be online, like on a virtual private server (VPS) or on a personal server (e.g. Raspberry Pi).

 If you want to do it, follow these steps.